 All those “quick tweaks” and “just five more minutes” sessions, they add up to serious money.
 I reckon most graphic designers lose track of 1-2 billable hours every single day.
 Let’s do some quick maths.
 If you’re charging $75/hour and losing just 1.5 hours a day to untracked work, that’s $29,250 per year.
 That’s a decent car, a bloody good holiday, or enough 5K monitors to build a proper battlestation.
 You get the picture.

 Working as a solo graphic designer means you’re juggling way more than just the actual design work.
-Your day might look something like:
+The obvious stuff - sketching concepts, creating mockups in Figma or Illustrator, client presentations, revisions (heaps of revisions…) - that’s only half of it.

 Here’s where I see most designers go wrong: they only track the “proper” design work.
 But those 5-minute client emails?
 The quick photo search?
 The time spent converting files for different platforms?
 It all counts.

 Start thinking of your time in terms of client benefit.
-If what you’re doing helps their project move forward, it’s billable.
-Period.
+If what you’re doing moves their project forward, it’s billable.
+Full stop.
+Email responses, asset hunting, file organisation, quick calls, even fighting with software when it’s project-related - all of it.

 This is the big one that most designers miss completely.
 You know those moments when you’re not actively designing but your brain is still working on the project?
 That counts too.